About The Team

 Steve Manning: Company Secretary and IT Director – @verbomania – Steve is responsible for official company business and IT matters

-Penny Broadway: Director of PR & Communications – @PennyBroadway@peoplesmosquito – Penny has responsibility for our public & press communications – promoting the project, protecting our public image.
-Please contact Penny with any questions via the Contact Us page, or via Twitter or Facebook
+Stewart Charman: Director of Communications – @Charmboy @peoplesmosquito – Stewart has responsibility for our public & press communications, promoting the project and protecting our public image.
+Please contact him with any questions via the Contact Us page, or via Twitter or Facebook

 About The People’s Mosquito